Redmond Police swear in brave 3-year-old boy as honorary officer before latest surgery to remove brain tumor - KTVZ

 “He’s having a good time.
 He loves his school, he loves his friends,” Ashley said in a proud-mom moment.

-If you'd like to donate to Aaron's fundraising efforts to offset the cost of his medical bills, you can find the GoFundMe page here - and hear his giggle of happiness, too!
+If you’d like to donate to Aaron’s fundraising efforts to offset the cost of his medical bills, you can find the GoFundMe page below – and hear his giggle of happiness, too!